-Courtney Rada, host of Genius Kitchen’s Carnivorous, prefers this method because not only will it help your ribs stay tender and juicy, but the broiler will help you up your sauce game and give you a nice caramelized flavor you can’t get on the grill.
-This technique also works well if you want to reheat smoked ribs in the oven or reheat cooked ribs in the oven.
+Courtney Rada, chef and TV host, prefers this method, because the broiler not only helps your ribs stay tender and juicy, but will help you up your sauce game and give you a nice caramelized flavor you can’t get on the grill.
+This technique also works well if you want to reheat smoked ribs or ribs baked in the oven.

-However, if it’s juicy ribs that you’re after, make sure you know how long to reheat ribs in the oven.
-The amout of time spent in the oven can make or break this popular finger food (more on that later).
-Here, Rada shares her cooking tricks for how to reheat ribs in the oven.
+If it’s juicy ribs that you’re after, make that you watch the clock while they’re heating.
+The amount of time spent in the oven can make or break this popular finger food (more on that later).
+Here, foolproof steps that save you time and ensure a delicious result!

 - Preheat your oven to 250 degrees Fahrenheit.